3 HIV Patients Are Now Disease Free As Testing Shows Future Possibilities

 — peter kilmarx (@PeterKilmarx) March 5, 2019

 Some researchers caution that it may be too early to definitively say that the Dusseldorf patient has been cured.
-LiveScience pointed out that the patient from Dusseldorf has shown no signs of HIV after 3.5 months off of all HIV medication.
-By contrast, the London Patient has amassed a solid 18 months free of the disease.
+LiveScience pointed out that the patient from Dusseldorf has shown no signs of HIV after 3.5 months absent of all HIV medication.
+By contrast, the London patient has amassed a solid 18 months free of the disease.

 And a fourth and fifth might be following soon behind. https://t.co/Gg5J8aqjyu